 Also, depending on the building society, they may offer their services locally or nationally.

-Pros and Cons of a Bank
+Advantages and Disadvantages of a Bank

 With so many banks now available to choose from, it’s easy enough to find one to suit your needs.
 Whether that be a basic bank account or a bank account for those with a poor credit history.
 There are even accounts that offer rewards or perks, such as cashback, discount on eating out or shopping, and insurance products.